TrotylTN/F2016_CSCI4061_Project_1/README.md

 3. Put timestamp comparing struct into DAG parse.
 Now our project can determine whether a target should be re-compile.
 Completed 'make4061 -n' function entirely.

 4. Completed methods for 'make4061 -B'.

+10.10pm:

+1. Completed almost all required functions
+2. Last task for us is to test, debug and re-check whether our project matches the requirements for full grade.